Philadelphia Phillies: Three decades of losing (1918–1948)

-Philadelphia Blue Jays
+Philadelphia Blue Jays (1944–1949)

-Before the 1944 season, the team held a fan contest soliciting a new team nickname.
+Under the new Carpenter ownership, the team held a fan contest soliciting a new team nickname before the 1944 season.
 Management chose "Blue Jays", the fan submission of Elizabeth Crooks, who received a $100 war bond as compensation.
-The Phillies would later claim in the 2000s that the Blue Jays moniker was never official, however news reports in 1944 note that Phillies management said that the Blue Jays name was as an official "additional nickname", meaning that the team had two official nicknames simultaneously, the Phillies and the Blue Jays.
+The Phillies would later claim in the 2000s that the Blue Jays moniker was never official, however, news reports in 1944 note that Phillies management said that the Blue Jays name was as an official "additional nickname", meaning that the team had two official nicknames simultaneously, the Phillies and the Blue Jays.

-The Phillies' official adoption of Blue Jays as a second official nickname led to a dispute with Johns Hopkins University in Baltimore, whose nickname is and was Blue Jays.
-Wilson Shaffer, the school's athletic director, criticized the Philadelphia team for adopting his university's moniker, and said that Philadelphia should use the blue jay's scientific name instead and be known as the Philadelphia Cyanocitta Cristata.
-Similarly, the university's student council, citing the Philadelphia team's long track record of failure, passed a resolution demanding "suitable satisfaction" for what they perceived as theft and sullying of the Blue Jays name.
-Carpenter, Jr., responded by criticizing Johns Hopkins' baseball record and promised to make the students proud of the Blue Jays name by having his Philadelphia baseball team win many games.
+The Phillies' official adoption of Blue Jays as a second official nickname led to a dispute with Johns Hopkins University in Baltimore, whose athletic teams used the Blue Jays nickname.
+Wilson Shaffer, the school's athletic director, criticized the Phillies for adopting his university's moniker, and said that Philadelphia should use the blue jay's scientific name instead, being known as the "Philadelphia Cyanocitta Cristata".
+Similarly, the university's student council, citing the Phillies' long track record of failure, passed a resolution demanding "suitable satisfaction" for what they perceived as theft and sullying of the Blue Jays name.
+Carpenter Jr. responded by criticizing Johns Hopkins' baseball record and promised to make the students proud of the Blue Jays name by having his Philadelphia baseball team win many games.

 The Philadelphia team added three minor league clubs before the start of the 1946 season and named them all Blue Jays: the Class C Salina Blue Jays, Class C Schenectady Blue Jays and Class D Green Bay Blue Jays.

-However, the new Blue Jays moniker was ultimately unpopular, and although the team in the 2000s claimed that it was quietly dropped by 1949, news reports at the time indicate that the nickname, which "never caught on anyway", was not officially dropped by the team until January 1950.
+The new Blue Jays moniker was ultimately unpopular, and it was officially dropped by the team in after the 1949 season.

-The Blue Jays moniker would be used by Toronto's MLB club when it started play in 1977.
-Coincidentally, those Blue Jays would go on to defeat the Phillies in six games in the 1993 World Series nearly 50 years later.
+The Blue Jays moniker was later adopted by the Toronto's expansion American League club when it started play in 1977.
+Coincidentally, those Blue Jays went on to defeat the Phillies in the 1993 World Series.